 Day Trips from Istanbul

-The Princes’ Islands – a chain of nine small islands in the Sea of Marmara that are a popular escape from the hustle and bustle of Istanbul for both locals and tourists.
-Several ferries will take you from Istanbul to the islands and the trip can be anywhere from 55 to 100 minutes.
-The islands are known for their lush pine forests and wooden Victorian cottages as well as being free of motor vehicles making horse-drawn carriages and bicycles the main means of transportation.
+The Princes’ Islands – A chain of nine small islands in the Sea of Marmara, popular as an escape from the hustle and bustle of Istanbul.
+Several ferries take you from Istanbul to the islands, with the trip lasting anywhere from 55 to 100 minutes.
+The islands are known for lush pine forests, Victorian-style cottages, and being free of motor vehicles—horse-drawn carriages and bicycles are the main modes of transportation.
 Book tour →

-Bursa – the best route to the Ottoman Empire’s first capital is by ferry across the Sea of Marmara and then a short bus ride will take you to the city center.
-Once you arrive, experience some of Bursa’s most historic landmarks like the Green Mausoleum (Yesil Turbe) and the Green Mosque (Yesil Camii) famous for their tile decor.
-Explore the 14th-century Great Mosque (Ulu Cami) and venture to Koza Han to discover the ancient heart of the silk trade.
+Bursa – The best way to reach the first capital of the Ottoman Empire is by ferry across the Sea of Marmara, followed by a short bus ride to the city center.
+Explore historic landmarks such as the Green Mausoleum (Yeşil Türbe) and the Green Mosque (Yeşil Camii), famous for their tile decor.
+Don’t miss the 14th-century Great Mosque (Ulu Cami) and Koza Han, the ancient heart of the silk trade.
 Book tour →

-Troy – although a day-trip is possible, we recommend spending about two days in the area (Çanakkale or Eceaba) if you have the time.
-The journey from Istanbul takes about six hours by bus or car and ferry/taxi to arrive in Troy.
-You’ll need to get an early start as the whole excursion will take 14-16 hours.
-Once you’re there, discover the ancient ruins from many different civilizations, see a replica of the Trojan Horse, and visit the Roman Temple (Bouleuterion) and museum.
+Troy – Although a day trip is possible, it’s recommended to spend two days in the area (Çanakkale or Eceabat) if you have time.
+The journey from Istanbul takes about six hours by bus or car and includes a ferry/taxi ride to arrive in Troy.
+Start early, as the entire excursion will take 14-16 hours.
+Once there, discover ancient ruins from various civilizations, see a replica of the Trojan Horse, and visit the Roman Temple (Bouleuterion) and museum.
 Book tour →

 Featured image credit: “Istanbul” by szeke is licensed under CC BY-SA 2.0